top of page

 2013-2018 - Co-promotor of the Ph.D. thesis of Arnout Roukaerts (VUB) “Novel insights in nitrogen and carbon biogeochemistry of Antarctic sea ice: the potential role of a microbial biofilm”

-2013-2020 - Reader and mentor of several Ms. Thesis at ULB (‘Geosciences, Environment & Society’ and ‘Ecole interfacultaire de Bioingénieurs’), VUB (‘Ocean & Lakes’), ULiège (‘Astrophysics, Geophysics and Oceanography’) and UCLouvain (‘Faculté des Bioingénieurs’)
+2013-present - Reader and mentor of several Ms. Thesis at ULB (‘Geosciences, Environment & Society’ and ‘Ecole interfacultaire de Bioingénieurs’), VUB (‘Ocean & Lakes’), ULiège (‘Astrophysics, Geophysics and Oceanography’) and UCLouvain (‘Faculté des Bioingénieurs’)

 Services